Hero background

 07:30Breakfast at the centre and lesson planning

-08:30Educational activities together with the other participants
+08:30Educational activities with the other participants

 12:00Lunch and free time to relax or socialise

-14:00Classroom lessons: English, games and interactive activities
+14:00Classroom: English, games and interactive activities

 Weekend

-Weekends are free from mandatory activities.
-You can explore the area, join small trips, or simply relax with the other volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

 Explore Ubud and the Monkey Forest